Restoring the fire-ravaged University of Cape Town library | DW | 31.05.2021

 "That's the first line of defense for water damage.
 It buys you time," Löhr said.
 The university had already set up shipping containers that acted as cold storage.
 "Knowing where to freeze things is part of any emergency plan in an archive."

-Particularly valuable items included the historic development plans of Cape Town, Löhr notes.
+Particularly valuable items include the historic development plans of Cape Town, Löhr said.

-"That will take three to four years," Löhr estimates.
+"That will take three to four years," Löhr estimated.
 "It also depends on capacity, of course."

-With the first phase of the salvage operation completed a month after the fire, the Jagger Library team are now entering the recovery phase, which includes increasing the capacity for conservation and preservation.
+With the first phase of the salvage operation completed a month after the fire, the team is now entering the recovery phase, which includes increasing the capacity for conservation and preservation.

-Mary Minicka confirms that the rebuilding of the archive will be an opportunity to to train more conservationists in South Africa.
+Minicka said the rebuilding of the archive would be an opportunity to to train more conservationists in South Africa.
 "Our profession should become bigger.
 That way, something useful can still come out of this terrible disaster."

 Duane Jethro, a junior research fellow at the Centre for Curating the Archive at the University of Cape Town, is grateful that the salvage was so successful.